hyperskill/intro-to-github/README.md

 # intro-to-github
 This is a demo repository to practice using GitHub.

+This is sentence is to check how we modify a branch in github and commit the changes.

 It has two files in the **Code** tab:
 - **README.md** is a file that describes this repo (you are currently reading it)
 - **.gitignore** is a file that specifies which files and directories must be ignored by Git